mlflow/mlflow/docs/source/rest_api.rst

 ========

-MLflow's REST API allows you to create, list, and get experiments and runs; and log params, metrics, and artifacts.
+The MLflow REST API allows you to create, list, and get experiments and runs, and log params, metrics, and artifacts.

 .. contents:: Table of Contents
     :local: